PubInv/Gluss-Pusher/Sprint4.md

 * Experiment: Write a function that reads the position, and turns on "Hold Position" as we deviate from that position.
 * Experiment: Change the "P" function (absolute positioning) to read the arbitraty position and try to move to that position, whatever happens!

+## Wednesday Afternoon, about tea-time.

+Great progress.
+I fixed a stupid software bug that was adding confusion.
+I am now reliably (unless I get stuck!) moving to various positions.
+I have written a "smart hold" function---that is, the system will monitor its position, and if you pull the pushrod out of position correctly attempts to restore it!
+That is a very enabling feature, partially making up for the fact that we don't have a physcial locking mode.

+It is now the case that is is a COMBINED position sensor and linear actuator.

+Still plagued by stickiness in fully retracted and extended positions.
+Also, I am generally operating at 18V, which is very unfortunate.

+I now believe there are three tasks to be done:

+* I want to make the motion between multiple stops smooth.
+That is, now that we know (approximately) when we can cross a threshold, there is no reason to move in short stops.
+So we should be be able to have fast, smooth motion.
+In a deluxe mode, we would actually model the velocity of the pushrod and build a model of forces for acceleration and deceleration!
+* We need a systematic study of the best way to generate the MMF.
+I know a lot about coils but there remain some questions, some of which need to be verified experimentally.
+At present, the system is of marginal usefulness.
+I'm estimating it exerts about 12 ounces of force.
+If we can get that up to 5 pounds we will have a much more reasonable system.
+Of course, that is possible with more coils and more power (or even more magents) but those increase our costs.
+* I do believe we need a better physical design.
+I don't want a system that relies on epoxying the stator tube in place, as I do now.